Julia Unwin

-Dame Julia Unwin DBE FAcSS (born 6 July 1956) was chief executive of the Joseph Rowntree Foundation (JRF) and the Joseph Rowntree Housing Trust(JRHT).
-The Guardian in 2007 described her as a "major player in the voluntary sector."
-In 2012 she was appointed by the Scottish Government as a member of the Expert Working Group on Welfare and Constitutional Reform.
+Dame Julia Unwin DBE FAcSS (born 6 July 1956) is a British businessperson who was chief executive of the Joseph Rowntree Foundation (JRF) and the Joseph Rowntree Housing Trust (JRHT).
+The Guardian in 2007 described her as a "major player in the voluntary sector".
+In 2012, she was appointed by the Scottish Government as a member of the Expert Working Group on Welfare and Constitutional Reform.

 Early life

 Unwin is the daughter of Peter William Unwin, a retired diplomat.
-She studied History at Liverpool University and graduated Bachelor of Arts (BA) in 1978.
+She studied history at Liverpool University and graduated Bachelor of Arts (BA) in 1978.
 She then went on to undertake postgraduate studies in Social Policy and Planning at the London School of Economics, graduating Master of Science (MSc) in 1991.

 Career

-She was Chief executive of JRF and JRHT from January 2007 to December 2016.
-Previous roles include being a freelance consultant between 1993 and 2006 – during this time Julia undertook policy analysis, governance support and project evaluation.
+She was chief executive of JRF and JRHT from January 2007 to December 2016.
+Previous roles include being a freelance consultant between 1993 and 2006 – during this time Unwin undertook policy analysis, governance support and project evaluation.
 She has been a member of the peer review of Cabinet office (2000), a member of the Capability Review at DCLG (2006), Social Policy Adviser at NatWest Bank, and Senior Adviser to the Baring Foundation.
 She is a member of the Council at the University of York.